17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - Transaction fees for sending Bitcoin are also at an all-time high, making it less feasible.

-Like all other cryptocurrencies, BTC too saw a huge dip in the Q1 of 2018, but it is on the recovery path now.
-Its price has grown by 50% in the last month.
+Like all other top 10 cryptocurrencies, BTC too saw a huge dip in the Q1 of 2018 and has been fluctuating ever since.
+Its price has experienced another significant dip in December of 2018.

 BTC, with a market capitalization of $163 billion, has a market share of about 36%.
 Bitcoin is the starting point of the cryptocurrency world and hence it is undoubtedly the most popular cryptocurrency.